The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Introduction

-In doing our enrichment procedure, we find that the composition in our $\dcentcat{A}$-enriched category naturally factors through this new symmetric tensor product.
+The composition in our $\dcentcat{A}$-enriched category factors through this symmetric tensor product.
 That is, the resulting category is enriched over $(\dcentcat{A},\otimes_s)$, and we will denote $(\dcentcat{A},\otimes_s)$ by $\dcentcat{A}_s$ for short.
 The monoidal structure, however, factors through the usual tensor product $\otimes_c$, a phenomenon that we will refer to as having a $\dcentcat{A}$-crossed tensor structure.
 We will additionally show that the categories obtained from braided tensor categories containing $\cat{A}$ by enriching are braided in the appropriate sense.
 These $\dcentcat{A}$-crossed braided categories are introduced in \cite{Wasserman2017b}.
-In particular, the appropriate notion of enriched cartesian product $\cattens{s}$ of such categories uses the symmetric tensor product $\otimes_s$ on hom-objects.
+The appropriate notion of enriched cartesian product $\cattens{s}$ of such categories uses the symmetric tensor product $\otimes_s$ on hom-objects.

+The reduced tensor product is then defined to be the category obtained by de-enriching the product $\cattens{s}$ of the $\dcentcat{A}_s$-enrichments of two braided tensor categories containing $\cat{A}$.